Follow these simple steps to successfully rent fishing rights on our canal and river network.

 - Email us to get a list of waters available in your area.
 You can also check our Waterway Wanderers scheme list, although this may be less accurate as negotiations with a club could already be in progress.

-- Meet one of our fisheries and angling managers on site to discuss the details of the fishery.
+- Meet one of our fisheries and angling technical specialists on site to discuss the details of the fishery.
 This is a great opportunity to ask questions and find out whether renting fishing rights is the right option for you.
 Fees and the duration of agreements vary from place to place and are normally negotiated at this stage.

 - Complete and return the formal letter and acceptance form.